ShopWired and Wix are two of the most popular options for building an ecommerce website in the UK, but which one is better?

 - Failed Searches

 - PayPal Express Checkout

 - Barclaycard EPDQ

-Outside of the standard features, ShopWired also offer a range of apps and extensions that can be installed to add a range of functionality.
+Outside of the standard features, ShopWired also offer a range of apps that can be installed to add a range of functionality.

 Due to Wix being primarily a website builder, many of the features of the platform aren’t specifically designed for ecommerce but once the Wix Stores app is installed, the combination offers the following features: